danielvillahermosadominguez/bdd_python_base/README.md

 ```
 You can open the folder with Visual Studio Code and you could execute, pass the tests, etc.
+# Using Visual Studio Code
+* From the terminal go to the "bdd_python_base" folder
+* type "code ." and the visual studio code will be open
+* Install a plugin for Guerkin syntax.
+For example: Feature Syntax Highlight and snippets(Cucumber/Guerkin)
+  * Ctrl+Shift+P -> Python:Configure Test->pytest.
+You can execute the test with Test Explorer
+  * Or with "Run and debug" -> Select "Unit test execution"

+NOTE:If you have some problem with the test explorer, you could reconfigurate it if you remove the .vscode/settings.json and configure it again.

+# Using PyCharm
+TBD

 # Detailed information about the environment preparation